 So you’d think I’d be fairly attached to my provider.
-You know: the entity that allows me to mindlessly scroll Instagram, listen to true-crime podcasts and annoy my boyfriend via text 24/7.
+You know: the entity that allows me to mindlessly scroll Instagram, listen to comedy podcasts and annoy my boyfriend via text 24/7.

-And, yeah, I’ve looked into other service providers, but this process has lead to frustrations and and questions.
+I’ve looked into other service providers, but this process has lead to questions.
 Like: Is this really going to be better and cheaper than what I have going for me now?

 Today, I’m going to put my skepticism (and sometimes cynicism) to good use to examine a discount cell phone plan I’ve heard chatter about lately: Pure TalkUSA.

-Apparently, plans start at $20 a month, and include unlimited talk and text.
+Apparently, plans start at $20 a month and include unlimited talk and text.
 And there are zero overage fees.
-Plus, you can use the code “PENNY” to get 50% off your first month of service.
+Plus, you can get 50% off your first month of service through The Penny Hoarder.